-Try this.
-Leave your smart phone or tablet in another room when you go to sleep.
-Decide on a time to stop emailing and being on social media before you go to sleep.
+Leave your smart phone or tablet in another room.
+Decide on a time to stop emailing and being on social media before you turn off the light.

-Be consistent with having a specific wake up time for 14 days and see the impact it creates in your life.
+Try being consistent with having a specific go to bed and wake up time for seven days and see the impact it creates in your life.

 There can be a blurred line between when work stops and ‘home life’ begins.

 For many of us we don’t step through the door in the evening until 7 or 8.